Taxi B

 Michele Ballabene (born 30 May 1998), known professionally as Taxi B, is an Italian singer and rapper, former member of FSK Satellite.

 Career

 Ballabene started his musical career in 2017 as a member of the hip-hop collective FSK Satellite, along with Chiello and Sapobully.
-With FSK Satellite, he released two successful albums: FSK Trapshit (2019) and Padre, figlio e spirito (2020).
+With FSK Satellite, he released two successful albums: FSK Trapshit (2019) and Padre figlio e spirito (2020).
 In June 2021, the group disbanded to pursue solo careers.

 As a solo artist, Taxi B had already begun to emerge in 2020, with the song "10 sprite" produced by Greg Willen, which peaked at number 32 on the Italian Singles Chart.
 In May 2022, he released the single "Samba".
 On 26 October 2023, his first solo album Zolfo was released, featuring 17 tracks, including collaborations with Sapobully and Rooler.
 In July 2024, he collaborated with Fedez and Raizhell for the single "Rosalía".

+On 17 January 2025, he released the single "Birkin", featuring Baby Kirua, Sapobully, and Almighty Brian.